vsemenova/econ241C/README.md

 Machine Learning for Economics

-This repository contains instructional materials for the second year Ph.D. class at the University of California - Berkeley.
+This repository contains instructional materials for the second year Ph.D. class Econ241C taught at the University of California - Berkeley.
 The course name is

-# Machine Learning in Economics
+                                                    Econ 241C: Machine Learning in Economics